seay28/datasharingframework.github.io/docs/src/v1.7.0/maintain/install.md

     :::

-1. Uncomment one of the certificate chain entries in the docker-compose file base on the certificate authority that signed your DSF FHIR server certificate (certificate A).
-For example use the following two lines if the server certificate is signed by `DFN-Verein Global Issuing CA`
-    ```
-    L114:  ssl_certificate_chain_file.pem:
-    L115:    file: ./secrets/ssl_certificate_chain_file_DFN-Verein.pem
-    ```

 1. Modify database passwords
     * **/opt/fhir/secrets/db_liquibase.password**
         * Generate a random password (min.
 32 characters recommended) and replace the content of the file.